SecurityGeekIO/zscaler-sdk-python-v2/README.md

 Zscaler OneAPI provides unique rate limiting numbers for each individual product.
 Regardless of the product, a 429 response will be returned if too many requests are made within a given time.

+### Built-In Retry

+This SDK uses a built-in retry strategy to automatically retry on 429 errors based on the response headers returned by each respective API service.

+The header `x-ratelimit-reset` is returned in the API response for each API call, which indicates the time in seconds until the rate limit resets.
+The SDK uses the returned value in this header to calculate the retry time for the following services:

 * [ZCC Rate Limiting][rate-limiting-zcc] for rate limiting requirements.
 * [ZIA Rate Limiting][rate-limiting-zia] for rate limiting requirements.
 * [ZPA Rate Limiting][rate-limiting-zpa] for rate limiting requirements.

-### Built-In Retry

-This SDK uses the built-in retry strategy to automatically retry on 429 errors based on the response headers returned by each respective API service.

-The header `x-ratelimit-reset` is returned in the API response for each API call, which indicates the time in seconds until the rate limit resets.
-The SDK uses the returned value in this heAder to calculate the retry time for the following services:

 ## Pagination